 I found nothing good, mostly incomplete solutions that were over-priced.
-Most of the options had dim LEDs, cheap battery packs, no switch or waterproofing, poor mounting choices and limited colors and controlling options.
+Most of the options had dim LEDs, no switch or waterproofing, poor mounting choices and limited colors and controlling options.
 There was a lot missing from what I needed, so…

 I stopped looking.

 Instead, we used our own LED supplies and put together a Battery Powered LED Strip Light Kit ourselves; something that included more!

 If you are like us and want a battery operated LED light strip that is:

 - comes in multiple colors and remote controlling options

 Then you are in the right spot.
 Here, I will go over the various features so you will know how to choose the best options for your battery powered LED strip kit.

 But first, lets look at some applications to see why and where battery powered LED tape lights are commonly being used.